-While flying pizzas are headline-grabbing, much more is in store for drones than delivery service or aerial storytelling.
+While flying pizzas grab headlines, much more is in store for drones than delivery service or aerial storytelling.
 By easily accessing a view from the sky, there’s a huge opportunity for modeling.
-And some initial industries that would benefit from real-time, drone-based modeling may surprise you.
-It’s actually agriculture and construction.
+And some initial industries that would benefit from real-time, drone-based modeling may surprise you—namely, agriculture and construction.

 The concept isn’t all that difficult to grasp.

 A drone can fly over and create a 3D map of a field, which it can compare against the Normalized Difference Vegetation Index (NDVI) for that land, as well as see elevations and a lot of other detailed information at the level where one pixel of the 3D map can represent 3cm of land.